oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

 ### 9b.
 Importing the downloaded zip file

-  6. Switch back to Eclipse
+  6. Switch back to Eclipse **Do not** close the Firefox window (that may cause it to delete the download file)

   7. Click the `File` menu, then `Import`